Cobalt Mbuna Care Guide: The Active Little Blue Cichlid

 Cobalt Mbuna are omnivores with a strong herbivorous lean.
 In the wild, they feed on a mix of algae and tiny invertebrates from the aufwuchs.
 In captivity, a diet high in vegetable content is essential for long-term health.

-Feed 2–3 small meals daily, providing only what can be consumed within a few minutes.
+Feed 2.
+3 small meals daily, providing only what is consumed within a few minutes.
 These are active, enthusiastic eaters that will quickly learn your feeding routine.

 Breeding & Reproduction